Social Care Services, Scotland, 2014

 Introduction and key points

-This Statistics Release presents the latest national figures for Social Care services provided or purchased by local authorities in Scotland.
-All local authorities in Scotland provide Social Care services which give people the support, practical help and personal care that they need to live as independently as possible in the community.
+This Statistics Release presents the latest national figures for Social Care services provided or purchased by Local Authorities in Scotland.
+These services give people the support, practical help and personal care that they need to live as independently as possible in the community.
+With the introduction of the Self-Directed Support (SDS) bill in April 2014, it is expected that in future years this publication will become more focused on SDS (see Background Notes for more information).

 Email: Steven Gillespie